Understanding a Hay or Pasture Test

 ESC (Ethanol Soluble Carbohydrates)

 ESC is a subset of WSC and includes sugars that are soluble in ethanol.
-ESC is important as this is the component that causes insulin to spike.
+ESC is important as this is the component that causes insulin to rise.

 Starch